 How long will monitoring occur in each community?

-Monitoring is anticipated to last about six months in each community.
+Monitoring is anticipated to last about one year in each community.
 Monitoring duration could be adjusted based on early monitoring results from the community, or lessons learned from monitoring in previous communities.

 What opportunities exist for engaging with CARB?

 Meetings will be held in each selected community to allow CARB to exchange information and suggestions with local community members and other stakeholders.
 These meetings will occur throughout the process, including at least one before monitoring equipment is deployed and one following release of the final report.
 Meetings will be announced on the SNAPS website and through active community groups.